bentaylorhk/polyai/README.md

 # polyai

-Script which produces the suitable bash commands from its command line args, which can then be executed.
+Script which produces suitable bash commands from a given prompt, which can then be executed.